 - Sacramento: KXTV (ABC), KCRA (NBC), KTXL (FOX), KOVR (CBS), KVIE (PBS)

-Additional California markets including Fresno, Bakersfield, Palm Springs, Santa Barbara, and Eureka receive their respective local affiliates through DISH.
+Additional California markets including Palm Springs, Santa Barbara, Eureka, Chico-Redding, and Monterey-Salinas receive their respective local affiliates through DISH.
+All local channels are included at no extra charge on every DISH plan.

 California-Specific Considerations